 What is something new happening in the interior design industry?

 I see art and design coming together more frequently and earlier on in on our projects.
 Recent conversations and information gathered through trade sources is pointing to the merger of the art selection process with interior design.
 Why?
 Because people want something original.
 I believe that because so much of interior design selections (i.e. furnishings, wall coverings, plumbing fixtures etc.) are accessible through online sources, homeowners are feeling that what they are buying is not exclusive or unique to them.
 It’s become a mass market.
 However, an art piece makes an interior unique as an expression of the homeowner; and how it is put together within the design is key.

-What is one of your best moments in your career?
+What is one of the best moments in your career?

 When my clients walked into their newly designed home in Snowmass Village after not seeing it since the construction phase, they were pleasantly surprised and overjoyed.
 The expressions on their faces were priceless, the pure excitement exploding as they turned through each doorway into each room, with expressions of “Wow!”, “I remember picking this!”, “This piece looks so perfect in this new location!”, and “Look at the ceiling and the wood finishes!”
 When the client sees their design decisions come together in the end, it is true satisfaction for everyone.
 Suddenly, all the hard work, the investment of time and money, and the energy put into long-term decisions all fades away and a sense of relief, joy and contentment emerges.
 This is why we love what we do.
 These amazing clients created a video with me and we truly had a lot of fun throughout the process.